 Staffing Contingency Plans

-As practices across the country re-open for elective care, the risk of a staff member contracting COVID-19 becomes a real possibility.
+The risk of a staff member contracting COVID-19 becomes a real possibility.
 In addition, staff members may need to take time off to care for a family member who has contracted the virus, remain in quarantine after an encounter themselves, or simply decide to find another job or leave the dental field entirely.
-The CDC recommends contingency capacity strategies as an essential step to mitigate staffing shortages.
-Staffing contingency plans are a forward thinking, proactive approach to prepare for a potential staffing challenge before it happens.
+The CDC recommends contingency capacity strategies as an essential step to mitigating staffing shortages.
+Staffing contingency plans are a forward-thinking, proactive approach to prepare for a potential staffing challenge before it happens.

 Create written standard operating procedures (SOP) to allow team members the opportunity to jump in and help where needed.
 Well-written plans will provide systematic guides that can be used during an emergency as well as aid in training future employees.